-By Olivia Trent.
-Last updated 4th March 2021.
+By Cat Stardew.
+Last Updated 17th July 2023.
 If you were injured due to a lack of work safety boots, you could be entitled to compensation.
 This guide will explore how you could get the payout you deserve.

 You are entitled to a safe working environment at work.
 In some lines of work, this will mean your employer is obliged to provide you with certain safety equipment.
 In addition to this, your employer is supposed to perform risk assessments to identify potential risks and hazards which would require personal protective equipment to deal with.
 In this guide, we will discuss protective equipment for the feet.